 The Group has adopted an internal compliance policy to provide guidance to its Directors and officers of the Group with regard to dealings in the Company's securities.
 The policy prohibits dealing in the Company's securities by all Directors and relevant officers of the Group while in possession of unpublished price-sensitive information and requires all Directors and relevant officers to observe the insider trading laws at all times even when dealing in securities within the permitted trading periods.
 Directors and relevant officers are discouraged from dealing in the Company's securities on short-term considerations and are prohibited from dealing in securities during the one (1) month period before the announcement of the Company's half-yearly and full year financial results.
-The Board will be kept informed when a Director trades in the Company's securities and Futures Act, the Companies Act, the Catalist Rules and any other relevant regulations with regard to their securities within the permitted trading period.
+The Board will be kept informed when a Director trades in the Company's securities.
+The Directors and the Group's relevant officers are also required to adhere to the provisions of the Securities and Futures Act, the Companies Act, the Catalist Rules and any other relevant regulations with regard to their securities transactions.
+They are also expected to observe insider trading laws at all times even when dealing in securities within the permitted trading period.
 In view of the processes in place, in the opinion of the Directors, the Company has complied with Rule 1204(19) of the Catalist Rules on dealings in securities.